Skip to main content

 • normal -- run tests without asserts and without debug symbols.

-• debug -- run test with asserts and with debug symbols.
+• debug -- run tests with asserts and with debug symbols.

-• alignment -- run test with asserts, with debug symbols, and with alignment sanitizers.
-This replaces running tests on strict alignment architectures providing even somewhat stricter checks (for instance, it traps you on accessing a properly-aligned member of an unproperly aligned structure, which real hardware wouldn't do).
+• sanitize -- run tests with asserts, with debug symbols, with alignment, and other sanitizers.
+This replaces running tests on strict alignment architectures, providing even somewhat stricter checks (for instance, it traps you on accessing a properly-aligned member of an improperly aligned structure, which real hardware wouldn't do).

 • valgrind_2 -- runs testgrescheck_part_2 under Valgrind with asserts and with debug symbols.